 A power adapter is one of the easiest methods of security cameras power supply when they are in a small amount.

-If you are planning to install power adapters in outdoor environment, you can have a look at this YouTuber and learn how to equip your outdoor power adapters with junction boxes.
+If you are planning to install power adapters in an outdoor environment, you can have a look at this YouTuber and learn how to equip your outdoor power adapters with junction boxes.

 Four or More Security Cameras Power Supply - Using Distribution Box

-If you need more cameras or 8 or 16 channel CCTV camera systems, you can think of using distribution box for better results.
+If you need more cameras or 8 or 16 channel CCTV camera systems, you can think of using a distribution box for better results.

 A security camera power supply distribution box supports you to neatly route power cables and easily connect and manage the power cable of each CCTV camera without applying different power adapters.

 Thus, it would be a better choice to organize your cameras with power supply distribution boxes or splitters.